Unique aquarium between Africa and the Middle East

 Emperor angelfish are found on many coral reefs.
 It is remarkable that a youngster looks very different from its parents.
 They are coloured dark blue with striking white rings, while their parents have blue with yellow lines on their bodies.
 It takes about four years for the youngsters to lose their rings.
 Emperor angelfish are often seen around the coral in the Red Sea.
 Pay special attention to the youngsters, they are almost dazzling.

 The royal angelfish is a striking fish on the reefs.
-They can be recognized by their white, orange and black stripes.
+They can be recognised by their white, orange and black stripes.
 These fish live on sponges and are often seen in pairs.
 Both snorkelers and divers have a good chance of seeing these fish in the Red Sea.

 The bluecheek butterflyfish is one of the highlights of the Red Sea.
-This yellow fish is only found here and is easy to recognize by the dark mask around the eye.
+This yellow fish is only found here and is easy to recognise by the dark mask around the eye.
 This colourful fish shows itself frequently.
 Sometimes in pairs, but usually in groups you can meet them.
 They grow about 23 inches long.

 The Red Sea clownfish is only found in the Red Sea (and on Chagos, an archipelago in the Indian Ocean).
 These fish are known from television because they are not sensitive to the poisonous tentacles of the various types of anemones.
 The anemone benefits from the presence of the fish because through their movements they bring fresh water and therefore oxygen.
 You can see them on almost all reefs, although sometimes you have to look carefully.
-These colorful fish have the reputation of being the most photographed in the Red Sea.
+These colourful fish have the reputation of being the most photographed in the Red Sea.

 The name Sergeant Major comes from the yellow and black stripes that soldiers often wear.
 These fish like to live in groups and grow to about 6 inches long.
-They are particularly known for their aggressive behavior to protect their young.
+They are particularly known for their aggressive behaviour to protect their young.
 Sergeant majors are also often kept in aquariums.

-The Red Sea bannerfish is easy to recognize by the impressive yellow pennant on the head.
+The Red Sea bannerfish is easy to recognise by the impressive yellow pennant on the head.
 They usually swim in pairs, but sometimes also in larger groups.
 The Red Sea pennant is only found here (and in the Persian Gulf).
 That is why many divers and snorkelers are extra attentive to this species, which you can encounter on most coral reefs.

 Like stonefish, lionfish are dangerous.
 But the chance that this fish will use one of its 18 spines on its back is very small.
 Unlike stonefish, lionfish is a swimmer, so you see it much faster.
 There are several species of lionfish in the world.
 This species is only found in the Red Sea and the Indian Ocean.
 The Indian lionfish is one of the most special fish in the Red Sea that you see remarkably often.
 For many it is one of the highlights of the holiday.